fbpx

 How Building a Recruitment & Retention Plan Can Reduce Staff Turnover

-Building a recruitment and retention plan is one of the best actions you can take when it comes to managing your business.
+Building a recruitment and retention plan is one of the best actions to manage your business.

 However, it’s also worth saying that no recruitment plan will always keep your staff from quitting…

-Let’s take a look at the best way to go about building a recruitment and retention plan and how it can help you reduce staff turnover:
+Let’s look at the four critical steps of building a recruitment and retention plan and how it can help you reduce staff turnover.

 Why do I need a recruitment and retention plan?

-Some of you may wonder why a recruitment and retention plan is necessary, but I suspect there are more of you who are instead wondering what you can do to make a difference.
+Some of you may wonder why a recruitment and retention plan is necessary, but I suspect more of you are wondering what you can do to make a difference.

 Let’s break it down: